Dow Jones Stock Market Futures: Wall Street Begins November with New Hope and Energy

 According to reports, almost 80% of S&P 500 companies have already shared their Q3 numbers, and about 75% of them beat predictions.
 That’s a strong signal that businesses are handling things better than most feared.

-It’s not perfect — profit margins are thinner in some places — but the overall tone is, "Hey, we are managing.”
-And in this environment, thats good enough.
+It’s not perfect — profit margins are thinner in some places — but the overall tone is that companies are managing.
+And in this environment, that’s good enough.

 The Global Picture Isn’t Calm, But It’s Manageable